igorw765/Regulus-Spotify/README.md

 This code was tested on Arch Linux with the Gnome desktop environment.

 ## Screenshots
+The wallpaper shown in the screenshots is included in the following repository: https://gist.github.com/85942af486eb79118467.git
 ![Regulus-Spotify Screenshot 1](/screenshots/screenshot1.png)

 ![Regulus-Spotify Screenshot 2](/screenshots/screenshot2.png)